mitmath/1806/summaries.md

 set it to 0 we recover (AᵀA)x̂=(Aᵀb).

-In machine learning one often computes gradients with respect to matrices not vectors, and so the result is a vector.
+In machine learning one often computes gradients with respect to matrices not vectors, and so the result is a matrix not a vector.
 The idea is the same, one computes the derivative of a scalar output with respect to every component of a matrix.

-An important example in machine learning worth memorizing:
+An important example in machine learning worth memorizing: <br>
-∇_W(xᵀWx) = xxᵀ
+∇_W(xᵀWx) = xxᵀ for a square W.

 There are lots of other least squares examples worth looking at in [least squares lecture notebook](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/lectures/Least-Square%20Fitting.ipynb)